Digital Farming – the GAME CHANGER in Africa’s Agriculture

 Remote sensing in combination with artificial intelligence generates reliable agriculture related data.
 As a result of digitally-generated information, better agronomic solutions become available to farmers which increases their yields and income.

-Our combination of satellite and drone images enable the coverage of all types of farming, e.g., with different crops in a small space (coffee, vanilla, plantain, avocado), under all weather conditions such as clouds in rainy seasons.
-We continuously collect the farm data to improve and understand the farm situation and then to offer efficient solutions for optimal yields.
+The combination of satellite and drone images enable the coverage of all types of farming, e.g. with different crops in a small space (coffee, vanilla, plantain, avocado), under all weather conditions such as clouds in rainy seasons.
+The continuously collection of farm data helps to improve and understand the farm situation and then to offer efficient solutions for optimal yields.

 The farmers get information about: